-Under Rule 58, Sections 32, 33, and 34 of the Act, and the Commission order issued with respect to this Application, Black Hills and its Subsidiaries are or will be authorized to acquire securities of companies engaged in functionally related businesses, "energy-related" businesses as described in Rule 58, EWGs, FUCOs, and ETCs and to acquire certain "energy-related" assets associated with energy-related businesses.
-Black Hills and its Subsidiaries may issue Common Stock or Subsidiary Common Stock or options, warrants, and other stock purchase rights exercisable for Common Stock or Subsidiary Common Stock in public or privately-negotiated transactions as consideration for the equity securities or assets of other companies, provided that the acquisition of any such equity securities or assets has been authorized pursuant to the activities cited above or in a separate proceeding.
-23
+Under Rule 58, Sections 32, 33, and 34 of the Act, and the Commission order issued with respect to this Application, Black Hills is, or will be, authorized to acquire securities of companies engaged in functionally related businesses, "energy-related" businesses as described in Rule 58, EWGs, FUCOs, and ETCs and to acquire certain "energy-related" assets associated with energy-related businesses.
+Black Hills may also issue common stock or options, warrants, or other stock purchase rights exercisable for common stock in public or privately-negotiated transactions as consideration for the equity securities or assets of other companies, provided that the acquisition of any such equity securities or assets has been authorized pursuant to the activities cited above or in a separate proceeding.

-23. The Commission has previously approved the issuance of common stock as consideration for the acquisition of a new business in an exempt transaction or transaction that has been approved in a separate proceeding.
+15. The Commission has previously approved the issuance of common stock as consideration for the acquisition of a new business in an exempt transaction or transaction that has been approved in a separate proceeding.
 See, e.g., SCANA Corp., Holding Company Act Release No. 35-27135 (Feb.
 14, 2000).